Protestors In Bristol Topple 125-Year-Old Statue Of Slave Trader Edward Colston

 The 17th-century historical figure was torn down during a Black Lives Matter protest rally.
 The protestors used ropes to tear it down, and photos from the article show them dropping it into the Bristol harbor.

 According to the publication, Colston was a notable member of the Royal African Company.
 The company was an active participant in the slave trade, responsible for delivering thousands of people to the Americas from Africa.

-He also donated his wealth to many charities in the area upon his death in 1721.
+He donated his wealth to many charities in the area upon his death in 1721.
 Colston’s legacy remains part of Bristols’ history as part of many buildings and streets.

-BBC showed a picture of a protestor posing on the fallen statue’s neck in an action “reminiscent of the video showing George Floyd, the black man who died while being restrained by a Minnesota police officer.”
+BBC showed a picture of a protestor posing with their knee on the fallen statue’s neck in an action “reminiscent of the video showing George Floyd, the black man who died while being restrained by a Minnesota police officer.”

 According to CNN, the monument was first erected in 1895 and has “become increasingly controversial, with petitions created to demand its removal.”